 Their latest edition sheds some light on the relationship between seller traffic (supply) and buyer traffic (demand).

 Looking at the maps above, it is not hard to see why prices are appreciating in many areas of the country.
 Until the supply of homes for sale starts to meet buyer demand, prices will continue to increase.
-If you are debating listing your home for sale, let’s get together so I can help you capitalize on the demand in the market now!
+If you are debating listing your home for sale, let’s get together to help you capitalize on the demand in our market now.

 If you are ready to start your buying or selling process